GoldenbergLab/lab-helper-codes/README.md

 # lab_helper_codes

-This is a few random helper codes that are used by lab members for a variety of purposes:
+Random helper codes to make your life easier:

 1. **sentiment_analysis:** Used to get emotion evaluations using different tools
 2. **twitter_apr** - a folder designed to interact with twitter api